messymompreneur/messymompreneur.github.io/docs/_posts/2023-07-03-Finding-Your-Creative-Groove.md

 Speaker 2

 Sure.
 So I love connecting with people on Instagram, so my handle there is your creative groove.
-And if you'd like to check out my website itsjustcreativegroove.com and I always love to hear from people too.
-So if you'd like to e-mail me, you can e-mail me at jen.j.en@creativegroove.com.
+And if you'd like to check out my website it's just creativegroove.com and I always love to hear from people too.
+So if you'd like to e-mail me, you can e-mail me at jen@creativegroove.com.

 Speaker 1